 The information in the article below is about how to accept contributions into your health and pension accounts using an LS-1 contract.
 But ideally, this money shouldn’t have to come out of your own income.
-If you’re playing a job that doesn’t include health and pension benefits, your first call should be to the Local 802 Organizing Department at (212) 245-4802.
+If you’re playing a job that doesn’t include health and pension benefits, send an e-mail to Membership@Local802afm.org.
 The union has a great track record in helping you win the wages and benefits you deserve.
 For more information about the Local 802 health plans, visit www.Local802afm.org/local-802-healthcare.
 For more information about pension, visit www.afm-epf.org.

 Need to contribute a little more to get Local 802 health benefits?
 Need a few more credits to become fully vested in your pension?
 There is a viable way to contribute to your AFM pension* and maintain Local 802 health benefits for you and your family – even if you aren’t playing in one of the traditional union orchestras or on Broadway. (*There’s some fine print on pension!
 Be sure to keep reading…)

 LS-1 contracts offer the opportunity to take advantage of Local 802’s benefit plans.
 You can use these contracts to maintain or supplement your current benefits.
 You can choose to participate in either the pension plan or the health plan – or both.
 And your employer can be anyone who has hired you or is paying you – including, in the case of health benefits, your private students!

 WHY DO I NEED A CONTRACT?
 WHY CAN’T I JUST PAY INTO MY OWN HEALTH ACCOUNT OR PENSION ACCOUNT?